Athletics: a poor relation even before doping scandal

 Sebastian Coe, the former British Olympic champion and businessman who was elected IAAF president on a manifesto promising reform last year, has said he wants to overhaul the athletics calendar, attract more young people, restructure the IAAF commercial department and improve athletes’ finances.

-Coe, still a special adviser to Nike, headed the bid for and organisation of the 2012 Olympic Games in London.
+Coe, still a special adviser to Nike, headed the bid for and organization of the 2012 Olympic Games in London.

 Adidas expects to double the size of its running business by 2020, while rival Nike predicts it can grow the business to $7.5 billion by end of its 2020 fiscal year from $4.9 billion in fiscal 2015.